 Amendment 52 to the Snapper Grouper FMP would respond to the latest stock assessment for golden tilefish (SEDAR 66).
 Golden tilefish are not overfished and overfishing is not occurring.
 The amendment would also respond to increased recreational effort on blueline tilefish by adjusting the recreational bag limit for blueline tilefish and modifying recreational accountability measures.
+The Council approved Amendment 52 at their December 2022 meeting.

 Amendment 53 to the Snapper Grouper FMP would address the results of the latest stock assessment for the gag stock in the South Atlantic region.
 Gag was determined to be overfished and undergoing overfishing.
+The Council approved Amendment 53 at their March 2023 meeting.